A Lyapunov theory demonstrating a fundamental limit on the speed of systems consolidation: Introduction

-We place our theory in the context of a simple circuit architecture of systems consolidation in which the late stage, unlike the early stage, lacks direct access to an error-correcting teaching signal (Fig.~\ref{Fig1}).
-In this architecture, the activity at this early site then trains the weight of the late site such that the memory is eventually transferred from the early to the late site.
+We place our theory in the context of a simple circuit architecture for systems consolidation consisting of an early-stage and a late-stage learner.
+Critically, the late stage, unlike the early stage, lacks direct access to an error-correcting teaching signal (Fig.~\ref{Fig1}).
+In this architecture, the early-stage activity trains the weight(s) of the late stage, such that the memory is eventually transferred from the early to the late stage.
 This architecture and set of learning rules correspond to classic theories of learning and systems consolidation in the cerebellum.
-Learning at the early site corresponds to the classic Marr-Albus-Ito theory of cerebellar learning \cite{miles1981plasticity,kassardjian2005site} in which an error signal conveyed by climbing fibers trains the cerebellar output conveyed by Purkinje cells.
-These Purkinje cell firing rates then serve as a secondary teaching signal for the late site located in the cerebellar output nuclei.
+Learning at the early-stage site of plasticity corresponds to the classic Marr-Albus-Ito theory of cerebellar learning \cite{miles1981plasticity,kassardjian2005site} in which an error signal conveyed by climbing fibers trains the cerebellar output conveyed by Purkinje cells.
+These Purkinje cell firing rates then serve as a secondary teaching signal for the late-stage site of plasticity located in the cerebellar output nuclei.
 Applying the formalism of Lyapunov stability theory, we find that, to guarantee stability, plasticity at the late-stage site must not be updated faster than plasticity at the early-stage site.
-The slower the tuning in the late stage, the more robust the learning process is against noise in the primary teaching signal.
+For a given speed of plasticity at the early-stage site, the slower the tuning in the late stage, the more robust the learning process is against noise in the primary teaching signal.
+We then show that the theory can be applied to the learning and tuning of a simple recurrent short-term memory network, the oculomotor neural integrator, that is responsible for stably maintaining the position of the eyes in their orbits \cite{seung1996brain}.